The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/ucl_discovery.md

 The telescope's workflow can be broken down as such:

 ### Download
-Acquires the eprint IDs and publication dates from [[The Google Sheet]].
+Acquires the eprint IDs and publication dates from [the Google Sheet](#the-google-sheet).
 For each ID that has a publication date that is before the current scheduled run date, download the country and totals data.
 Then upload to GCS download bucket.

 ### Transform
-Acquires the eprint IDs, ISBN13s and titles from [[The Google Sheet]].
+Acquires the eprint IDs, ISBN13s and titles from [the Google Sheet](#the-google-sheet).
 For each ID, load the downloaded data (both coutried and totals) into a single data structure and include the title (whether it is empty or not does not matter - the title exists for completeness only).
 Add an additional field to each row - the *release_date* which is determined by the scheduled runtime.
 Upload this transformed structure to GCS transform bucket.

 ### BQ Load
 Load the table into BigQuery and partition on the *release_date*.